Staff and Leadership

 Lisa Cohn, Secretary, Denver, CO

-Lisa has been President and General Counsel of AIR Communities (formerly NYSE: AIRC) since 2020 when it separated from its predecessor company, Aimco (NYSE: AIV).
-In June 2024, AIR went private in an acquisition by Blackstone, and Lisa remains in her role and serves on the board.
-Lisa also serves on the board of National Storage Affiliates (NYSE: NSA).
-Prior to her role at AIR, Lisa served for 13 years as Executive Vice President, General Counsel, and Secretary for Aimco.
+Lisa is the Co-Chief Executive Officer for AIR Communities (a multifamily real estate operating company, which operates Blackstone’s national portfolio of multifamily properties).
+In June 2024, AIR (formerly NYSE: AIRC) went private in an acquisition by Blackstone.
+Lisa has been with AIR and its predecessor company (Aimco; NYSE: AIV) since 2002.
 Prior to 2002 when she joined Aimco, Lisa was in private practice with the law firm of Hogan & Hartson LLP (now Hogan Lovells).
 She spent two years as a Federal judicial law clerk in the District of Colorado.
 Lisa earned her undergraduate degree (with honors and distinction) in public policy from Stanford University and earned her law degree (cum laude) from Harvard Law School and served on the Harvard Law Review, including as managing editor.
-Lisa is active in her community.
-Since 2018, she has served on the Board of Trustees of the Craig Hospital Foundation.
-She served as a trustee of the Rose Community Foundation from 2010-2020.
-From 2012-2015, Lisa served as the Chairman of the Board of Trustees for Denver Jewish Day School and served on the Board of Trustees from 2008 to 2016.
+Lisa serves on the board of National Storage Affiliates (NYSE: NSA).
+She is active in her community.
+Beginning in 2026, Lisa serves as the Chairman of the Board of Directors of the Craig Hospital Foundation (returning after a hiatus from board service from 2010–2024, including serving as head of the Finance, Audit, and Investment Committee).
+She served as a trustee of the Rose Community Foundation from 2010–2020.
+From 2012–2015, Lisa served as the Chairman of the Board of Trustees for Denver Jewish Day School and served on the Board of Trustees from 2008–2016.
 Lisa is a graduate of the Wexner Heritage Program and an alumna of the National Young Leadership Cabinet.
 Lisa is a past member of the Board of Allied Jewish Federation of Colorado (now JEWISHcolorado) and various other community organizations.
-Lisa is a Denver native.
+She is a Denver native.
 She is a former International Mazkirah and Regional N’siah for Rocky Mountain Region (RMR).
-Lisa met her husband, Rich, at her first RMR BBYO event (14 years later they started dating and 15 years later they married).
+Lisa met her husband, Rich, at her first RMR BBYO event (14 years later they started dating and a year after that they married).
 Lisa and Rich are the proud parents of Avi, a student at Indiana University and the fifth Grand Aleph Gizbor.
 When not advancing AIR’s success or involved in her community, you are likely to find Lisa with her family and friends, cheering the Denver Broncos or any other Colorado sports team, relishing a round of golf, or enjoying a concert.

 Matthew Grossman, Arlington, VA